harshbanthiya/Minishell/README.md

 Usually single quotes, double quotes and dollar sign are special characters that can cause expansion of variables.
 Hence we needed to be thorough that our parsing is capable to handling a random mix of these special characters.
 Following are the test cases of all the built-in functions we wrote.
+**To test yourself, use TEST CASES, simultaneously with bash and minishell in two terminal windows**

 **Echo command**
 ```sh